-The Emissions Inventory Report identifies the most significant ongoing emissions sources as diesel and electricity.
-Petrol use and domestic air travel are also significant contributors.
-Waikato Regional Council has direct control over all the emissions sources mentioned above, and the organisation is using a mix of behaviour, operational and investment interventions to reduce emissions from these areas.
+Aside from emissions from public transport services, the Emissions Inventory Report identifies the most significant ongoing emissions sources as diesel (54%) and electricity (24%).
+Emissions from petrols contribute 10% to the emissions portfolio.
+Waikato Regional Council has direct control over these emissions sources mentioned above, and the organisation is using a mix of behaviour, operational and investment interventions to reduce emissions from these areas.

-Looking more closely at emissions sources through data available on eBench, it has been noted that flood pumps, diesel tanks, and diesel vehicle use are the greatest sources of emissions.
+Looking closely at emissions sources through data available on eBench over the past years, it has been noted that flood pumps, diesel tanks, and diesel vehicle use are the greatest sources of emissions.
 Other large contributors to emissions are electricity use in buildings, and petrol vehicle use.

 All these factors have been considered in order to develop an Emissions Management and Reduction Plan that is appropriate and effective for the organisation (this document).
-This plan is supported by the Council's Corporate Emissions Reduction Plan (CERP), which was developed to provide medium to long-term plans for emissions reductions.
-The CERP provides detailed analysis and yearly reduction targets to 2030, with actions to reduce emission intensity by 70% over the next 10 years and continued improvement beyond then.
+This plan is supported by the CERP, which was developed to provide medium to long-term plans for emissions reductions.
+The CERP provides detailed analysis and yearly reduction targets to 2030, with actions to reduce emission intensity by 70% over the next 10 years.